ivanursul/ivanursul/articles/java/1update-open-source-collections.md

 ### <a href="#openSourceCollectionsInJava" name="openSourceCollectionsInJava"><i class="fa fa-link anchor" aria-hidden="true"></i></a> Open Source Collections in Java

 Welcome to the blog about Collections in Java.
-In this article, I am going to introduce a concept of Apache Commons, Guava, Fastutil, Trove, and Goldman Sachs Collections libraries and their Interfaces, Classes, and Methods supported by examples.
+In this article, I am going to introduce a concept of Apache Commons, Guava, Fastutil, Trove, and Goldman Sachs Collections libraries, as well as their Interfaces, Classes, and Methods supported by examples.
 I hope you will enjoy the content and gain some new experience.

 The Collection in Java provides an architecture to manipulate with the group of objects.
-Collections provide:
+The collections provide:
-* all the operations that are performed on data, such as searching, sorting, insertion, and deletion
+* All the operations that are performed on data, such as searching, sorting, insertion, and deletion
-* interfaces such as <a href="https://programiranjepro.github.io/ivanursul/articles/java/lists">Lists</a>, <a href="https://programiranjepro.github.io/ivanursul/articles/java/sets">Sets</a>, <a href="https://programiranjepro.github.io/ivanursul/articles/java/queues">Queues</a>, and <a href="https://programiranjepro.github.io/ivanursul/articles/java/deques">Deques</a>
+* Interfaces such as <a href="https://programiranjepro.github.io/ivanursul/articles/java/lists">Lists</a>, <a href="https://programiranjepro.github.io/ivanursul/articles/java/sets">Sets</a>, <a href="https://programiranjepro.github.io/ivanursul/articles/java/queues">Queues</a>, and <a href="https://programiranjepro.github.io/ivanursul/articles/java/deques">Deques</a>
-* classes such as <a href="https://programiranjepro.github.io/ivanursul/articles/java/lists">ArrayList<a/>, <a href="https://programiranjepro.github.io/ivanursul/articles/java/lists">LinkedList</a>, <a href="https://programiranjepro.github.io/ivanursul/articles/java/lists">Vector</a>, <a href="https://programiranjepro.github.io/ivanursul/articles/java/lists">Stack</a>, <a href="https://programiranjepro.github.io/ivanursul/articles/java/queues">PriorityQueue</a>, <a href="https://programiranjepro.github.io/ivanursul/articles/java/sets">HashSet</a>, <a href="https://programiranjepro.github.io/ivanursul/articles/java/sets">LinkedHashSet</a>, and <a href="https://programiranjepro.github.io/ivanursul/articles/java/sets"> TreeSet</a>
+* Classes such as <a href="https://programiranjepro.github.io/ivanursul/articles/java/lists">ArrayList<a/>, <a href="https://programiranjepro.github.io/ivanursul/articles/java/lists">LinkedList</a>, <a href="https://programiranjepro.github.io/ivanursul/articles/java/lists">Vector</a>, <a href="https://programiranjepro.github.io/ivanursul/articles/java/lists">Stack</a>, <a href="https://programiranjepro.github.io/ivanursul/articles/java/queues">PriorityQueue</a>, <a href="https://programiranjepro.github.io/ivanursul/articles/java/sets">HashSet</a>, <a href="https://programiranjepro.github.io/ivanursul/articles/java/sets">LinkedHashSet</a>, and <a href="https://programiranjepro.github.io/ivanursul/articles/java/sets"> TreeSet</a>

-More about this will be explained below, distributed by different libraries.
+More about these points I'll explain below, and they will be categorized by different libraries.

 ### <a href="#apacheCommonsCollections" name="apacheCommonsCollections"><i class="fa fa-link anchor" aria-hidden="true"></i></a> Apache Commons Collections

-In this section, we will focus on Apache Commons Collections, what this library provides, how to implement the library, its Interfaces, Classes, and Methods, supported by examples about how to ignore Null values, how to merge lists, and how to use Bags, BidiMaps, and MapIterator.
+In this section, we will focus on Apache Commons Collections, what exactly this library provides; how to implement the library; its Interfaces, Classes, and Methods, provided with examples on how to ignore Null values, merge lists, and use Bags, BidiMaps, or MapIterator.

 <a href="https://commons.apache.org/proper/commons-collections/">Apache Commons Collections</a> provide the following features:
 * <a href="https://commons.apache.org/proper/commons-collections/javadocs/api-4.2/org/apache/commons/collections4/Bag.html">Bag</a> Interface with a number of copies of each object
 * <a href="https://commons.apache.org/proper/commons-collections/javadocs/api-4.2/org/apache/commons/collections4/BidiMap.html">BidiMap</a> Interface provides Bi-Directional Maps that can be looked up both, from value to key, as like as key to value
 * <a href="https://commons.apache.org/proper/commons-collections/javadocs/api-4.2/org/apache/commons/collections4/MapIterator.html">MapIterator</a> Interface provides iteration over maps
-* Transforming Decorators alter each object when it is added to the collection
+* Transforming Decorators modify each object when it's added to the collection
-* Composite Collections make multiple collections look like one (uniformly)
+* Composite Collections make multiple collections look alike (uniformly)
-* Ordered Maps and Sets retain the order elements are added in
+* Ordered Maps and Sets retain the order, in which the elements are added in
-* Reference Map allows keys and/or values to be garbage collected under close control
+* Reference Map allows keys and/or values to be garbage collected under a close control

 How to use a library:
-To use this library, all you have to do is to insert dependency code to your project.
-Assuming that you know how to use Maven, you can find the code at the <a href="https://mvnrepository.com/artifact/org.apache.commons/commons-collections4/4.1">official website</a>:
+To use this library, all you have to do is to insert dependency code into your project.
+Assuming that you know how to use Maven, you can find the code on the <a href="https://mvnrepository.com/artifact/org.apache.commons/commons-collections4/4.1">official website</a>:
 ```
 	<!-- https://mvnrepository.com/artifact/org.apache.commons/commons-collections4 -->
 	<dependency>